-(4) the windward parapet screened by the windward truss, or vice versa;
+(9) the leeward parapet screened by the leeward truss and the live load;

-- (5) the deck screened by the windward truss, or vice versa; - (6) the leeward truss screened by the deck; - (7) the leeward parapet screened by the leeward truss, or vice versa. - (b) Superstructures with live load.
-The area $A_1$ for the deck, parapets, trusses, etc, shall be as for the superstructure without live load.
-The area $A_1$ for the live load shall be derived using the appropriate live load depth $d_L$ as given in table 4.
+(10) the leeward truss screened by the leeward parapet and the live load.

-Pt shall be derived separately for the areas of the following elements:
+5.3.3.1.5 Parapets and safety fences.
+For open and solid parapets and fences, P_t shall be derived for the solid area in normal projected elevation of the element under consideration.

-- (1) the windward and leeward truss girders;

-- (2) the deck;

-- (3) the windward and leeward parapets;

-- (4) the live load depth;

-except that Pt need not be considered on projected areas of:

-- (5) the windward parapet screened by the windward truss, or vice versa; - (6) the deck screened by the windward truss, or vice versa; - (7) the live load screened by the windward truss or the parapet; - (8) the leeward truss screened by the live load and the deck; - (9) the leeward parapet screened by the leeward truss and the live load; - (10) the leeward truss screened by the leeward parapet and the live load. - 5.3.3.1.5 Parapets and safety fences.
-For open and solid parapets and fences, Pt shall be derived for the solid area in normal projected elevation of the element under consideration. - 5.3.3.1.6 Piers.
-Pt shall be derived for the solid area in normal projected elevation for each pier.
-No allowance shall be made for shielding. - 5.3.3.2 Drag coefficient Cp for erection stages for beams and girders.
-In 5.3.3.2.1 to 5.3.3.2.5 requirements are specified for discrete beams or girders before deck construction or other infilling (eg shuttering). - 5.3.3.2.1 Single beam or box girder. $C_D$ shall be derived from figure 5 in accordance with the ratio b/d. - 5.3.3.2.2 To or more beams or box girders $C_D$ for each beam or box shall be derived from figure 5 without any allowance for shielding.
-Where the combined beams or boxes are required to be considered, $C_D$ shall be derived as follows.
+5.3.3.1.6 Piers.
+P_t shall be derived for the solid area in normal projected elevation for each pier.
+No allowance shall be made for shielding.

+5.3.3.2 Drag coefficient $C{\rm p}$ for erection stages for beams and girders.
+In 5.3.3.2.1 to 5.3.3.2.5 requirements are specified for discrete beams or girders before deck construction or other infilling (eg shuttering).

+5.3.3.2.1 Single beam or box girder.
+C_D shall be derived from figure 5 in accordance with the ratio b/d.

+5.3.3.2.2 Two or more beams or box girder. $C{\rm D}$ for each beam or box shall be derived from figure 5 without any allowance for shielding.
+Where the combined beams or boxes are required to be considered, $C{\rm D}$ shall be derived as follows.

-Where the ratio of the clear distance between the beams or boxes to the depth does not exceed 7, $C_D$ for the combined structure shall be taken as 1.5 times $C_D$ derived as specified in 5.3.3.2.1 for the single beam or box.
+Where the ratio of the clear distance between the beams or boxes to the depth does not exceed 7, C_D for the combined structure shall be taken as 1.5 times C_D derived as specified in 5.3.3.2.1 for the single beam or box.

-Where this ratio is greater than 7, $C_D$ for the combined structure shall be taken as n times the value derived as specified in 5.3.3.2.1 for the single beam or box, where n is the number of beams or box girders.
+Where this ratio is greater than 7, $C{\rm D}$ for the combined structure shall be taken as n times the value derived as specified in 5.3.3.2.1 for the single beam or box, where n is the number of beams or box girders.

-- 5.3.3.2.3 Single plate girder. $C_D$ shall be taken as 2.2. - 5.3.3.2.4 Two or more plate girders.
-C for each girder shall be taken as 2.2 without any allowance for shielding.
-Where the combined girders are required to be considered, $C_D$ for the combined structure shall be taken as 2 (1 + c/20d), but not more than 4, where C is the distance centre to centre of adjacent girders, and C is the depth of windward girder. - 5.3.3.2.5 Truss girders.
-The discrete stages of erection shall be considered in accordance with 5.3.3.4. - 5.3.3.3 Drag coefficient $C_D$ for all superstructures with solid elevation (see figure 3).
-For superstructures with or without live load, $C_D$ shall be derived from figure 5 in accordance with the ratio b/d as derived from table 5.
-Where designs are not in accordance with table 5, and for those types of superstructure illustrated in figure 4, drag coefficients shall be ascertained from wind tunnel tests.
+5.3.3.2.3 Single plate girder.
+C{D} shall be taken as 2.2.

+5.3.3.2.4 Two or more plate girders.
+C_D for each girder shall be taken as 2.2 without any allowance for shielding.
+Where the combined girders are required to be considered, C_D for the combined structure shall be taken as 2(1 + c/20d), but not more than 4, where c is the distance centre to centre of adjacent girders, and d is the depth of the windward girder.

+5.3.3.2.5 Truss girders.
+The discrete stages of erection shall be considered in accordance with 5.3.3.4.

+5.3.3.3 Drag coefficient C_p for all superstructures with solid elevation.
+For superstructures with or without live load, C_p shall be derived from figure 5 in accordance with the ratio b/d as derived from figure 4.
+Drag coefficients shall be ascertained from wind tunnel tests, for any superstructures not encompassed within (a) and also for any special structures, such as shown in (b), of figure 4.
+See also notes 5 and 6 of figure 5.